hildjj/edn-literal/draft-ietf-cbor-edn-literals.md

   : `COSE_Sign_Tagged = #6.98(COSE_Sign)`

 * Separator character.
-Like JSON, EDN requires commas as separators between array elements and map members and doesn't allow a trailing comma before the closing bracket/brace.
+Like JSON, EDN requires commas as separators between array elements and map members (EDN also allows, but does not require, a trailing comma before the closing bracket/brace, enabling an easier to maintain "terminator" style of their use).
-  CDDL's comma separators in these contexts (CDDL groups) are optional (and actually are terminators, which together with their optionality allows them to be used like separators as well or even not at all).
+  CDDL's comma separators in these contexts (CDDL groups) are entirely optional
+  (and actually are terminators, which together with their optionality allows them to be used like separators as well, or even not at all).

 * Embedded CBOR.
 EDN has a special syntax to describe the content of byte strings that are encoded CBOR data items.
 CDDL can specify